moisnx/arc/README.md

 ## 👥 Community & Contributing

 💡 **Contributions welcome!**

+Since Arc is in early development, contributions that help stabilize core functionality are especially appreciated.

 1. Fork & create a feature branch
 2. Follow [.gitmessage](.gitmessage) for commits